BLSQ/openimis-be-qmoney_payment_py/README.md

 pip install -r requirements-dev.txt
 ```

+TODO: tell how to do so when installed as an OpenIMIS module

 ### Settings

-The tests are calling an actual staging instance of QMoney (we might update the tests later to
+The tests are calling an actual staging instance of QMoney (we might update the
-replace these calls with a mock).
-In addition to the QMoney URL, you need to provide some
+tests later to replace these calls with a mock).
+In addition to the QMoney URL,
-settings such as the credentials or the wallet IDs of the payer and payee.
+you need to provide some settings such as the credentials or the wallet IDs of
+the payer and payee.

 This information has to be provided through the `.test.env` file.
-There is
+There is an
-an example that you can copy: `cp .test.env.example .test.env`.
+example that you can copy: `cp .test.env.example .test.env`.
+The file has to
+be stored in the root directory of the present OpenIMIS module.

+When the module is loaded in the whole OpenIMIS project, you need to put that
+file into the root of the OpenIMIS project, aside the Python script
+`manage.py`.
+Also you need to make sure the module has been added to the
+`openimis.json` file.

+TODO detail how to add it in openimis.json when you develop the module, or just
+use it.

 #### QMoney

 As explained above, you need some information to run the tests.
-You'll get
+You'll get it
-it directly from QMoney.
-At the same time, make sure you provide a Gmail
+directly from QMoney.
+At the same time, make sure you provide a Gmail address.
-address.
 This address will be linked to the payer wallet.
-That way, you'll receive
+That way, you'll receive a
-a QMoney One Time Password (OTP) when a payment is requested from that wallet.
+QMoney One Time Password (OTP) when a payment is requested from that wallet.

 #### Simple Gmail